ashtadhyayi/ashtadhyayi.github.io/content/about.md

 ### Technical considerations
 - github.io is a convenient place to present the data (no money needed for server resources).
 - The Jekyll static site generator is just too slow for data of this magnitude.
-- Using javascript to dynamically include content from github.com runs into CORS problems.
+- Using javascript to dynamically include content from github.com runs into CORS problems. +++(TODO: Is this still true?
+To what extant?)+++